 Tutors teach students how to interpret and analyze literary works like poetry, novels, and plays.

-Since intimate group discussions are the norm, it’s an engaging approach to teach pupils.
+Since intimate group discussions are the norm, it’s an engaging approach to teaching pupils.
 Students are given the opportunity to hear how others read certain lines and metaphors and gain insight from those interpretations.

 Students can also practice defending their own interpretation when challenged by the tutor or peers.